FIRST YEAR STUDENTS

 - See faculty adviser for input on identifying and addressing additional education/skills needed for employment or for graduate school.
 Check registration dates for GRE, GMAT, LSAT, MCAT, etc.).

 - Begin the graduation application process.
-Check your DARS report.
+Check your DPR report.

 - Get to know 2 to 3 faculty members in your field of study - important for letters of recommendation.